glowfishAPI/glowfish-particle/README.md

 ## glowfish-particle Library

 The library provides the ability to connect directly to the glowfi.sh API via HTTP calls instead of using Particle Cloud's pub/sub messaging system.
-While Particle Cloud provides a powerful ecosystem for interaction among various agents, when constraints such as it's rate limits, payload size limits, etc. need to be avoided, this library can prove a conventient way of POSTing the data directly.
+While Particle Cloud provides a powerful ecosystem for interaction among various agents, this library can prove a conventient way of POSTing the data directly when some constraints such as rate limits, payload size limits, etc. need to be avoided.

 The sample application in *firmware/examples/test-glowfish-post/anomaly-detect-post.cpp* shows how to use the library, using our *anomaly_detect* endpoint as as the example.
 Please see the comments at the top of *anomaly-detect-post.cpp* for more implementation details.Currently, the other supported endpoints in this library are *signal_extract*, *train*, and *predict*.